jsroussy/NFLWinProbML/README.md

 ## Usage
-The Scripts can be used as is assuming python is installed and dependent modules installed.
+Not all the Scripts can be used as is assuming python is installed and dependent modules installed.
 The data is required to run the App, so:
 - Run espnAPI_nflScrape first
    - Make sure to name 'folder' data
    - You may skip this step as data is already included in data folder
-- Then run App.py.
-The Script can be run in the command line like so:
+- App.py has been modified to get data from Heroku Postgres and Models from S3 Bucket.
+   - The script can be modified to load the data and models from a local directory as the necessary files have been provided.
-`python path\\to\\script.py`
+- So: `python path\\to\\script.py`

 ## Project Status